Arshroop-Saini/Arshroop-Saini/README.md

 I'm the founder at [Woofyverse](https://woofyverse.in).
 An AI enabled app to match potential adopters with homeless dogs.
 Till now we've rehomed over 55 dogs and neutered 35+ stray dogs with the help of our 500+ diligent volunteers.

-I'm the CTO at [Kick](https://kick.net.in).
+Started [Kick](https://kick.net.in) as part of the LaunchX accelerator.
 The ultimate platform for active soccer enthusiasts aged 15-35, providing convenient booking and connecting players through an extensive network of pithes and like minded individuals.

-Currently working on [DhwaniAnk](https://arshroopsaini.in/l/portfolio/scigy) An IoT Glove that could convert hand gestures into word-by-word Hindi language translation and speech by leveraging Google Text-to-Speech (gTTS) and pyttsx3 (Python Text-to-Speech).
+Also worked on [DhwaniAnk](https://arshroopsaini.in/l/portfolio/scigy) An IoT Glove that could convert hand gestures into word-by-word Hindi language translation and speech by leveraging Google Text-to-Speech (gTTS) and pyttsx3 (Python Text-to-Speech).